 Maryland is a state with a rich history, having been one of the original 13 colonies and a pivotal state during the Civil War.
 Today, it is an important state for the US economy, being home to a large number of federal agencies and employees, as well as a thriving aerospace and defense industry.
 Maryland is home to many top aerospace companies and defense contractors, as well as institutions such as the NASA Goddard Space Flight Center and the Walter Reed National Military Medical Center.
 It also has a strong military industry, worth $57 billion.
 With its rich history and significant contributions to the US economy, Maryland continues to play an integral role in the nation's progress.

-California is the most populous state in the US and is known for its rich cultural heritage, stunning landscapes and thriving industries.
-The state was officially annexed as a free state in 1850 after the Mexican-American War and is home to some of the most iconic industries including Hollywood, Silicon Valley, Napa Valley and its agriculture, shipping, construction and transportation industries.
+California is the most populous state in the US and is known for its rich cultural heritage, stunning landscapes, and thriving industries.
+The state was officially annexed as a free state in 1850 after the Mexican-American War and is home to some of the most iconic industries including Hollywood, Silicon Valley, Napa Valley, and its agriculture, shipping, construction, and transportation industries.
 The state is heavily taxed due to its high-income earners, with the computer and electronic products manufacturing industry being the largest contributor to the economy.
-California is home to some of the best universities in the country and is a popular tourist destination, attracting millions of visitors to its iconic landscapes such as Yosemite National Park.
+The economic output of California is so high that if it were its own nation independent from the United States it would still have the 6th largest GDP in the world.
+California is home to some of the best

 Virginia was one of the original 13 colonies and was founded in 1607 by 100 English settlers.
 It was known for its prosperous tobacco farming, sustained by indentured servants and enslaved Africans.
 In 1861, Virginia became the 8th state to secede from the Union and the Civil War ended with the surrender of the Army of Northern Virginia at the courthouse in Appomattox.
 The state enacted a Racial Integrity Act in 1924 but this was overturned by the US Supreme Court in 1967.
 Virginia has a diverse economy including shipbuilding, farming, seafood harvesting, apple growing, wineries, and technology companies.
 It also has a North-South divide with rural, mountainous areas contrasting the suburban Washington DC corridor.